While he was engrossed in his reading, a girl approached the bench Asterios was sitting on.

 “It’s nothing… I’m glad that she’s okay,” Tina said, crouching by his side.

 They sat down together in the garden while waiting for Mii to recover a little more.
-Ast stretched himself out on the bench and hung his head with closed eyes to the back.
+Ast stretched himself out on the bench and hung his head to the back, with closed eyes.

 “She… really was amazing…” Tina praised Mii’s performance in a quiet voice.